reeshuffled/reeshuffled.github.io/_posts/2024-08-16-The-Joy-of-Creating-Software-For-Others.md

 I believe that great software is created for people.
 It can be [for yourself]({% post_url 2023-08-25-Own-Your-Tools %}) or for others, but it has to be for someone particular in mind.
 This is why User Experience Designers created the idea of [User Personas](https://www.interaction-design.org/literature/article/personas-why-and-how-you-should-use-them); to better understand and think of the people who will use their software.

 Furthermore, I feel like users can feel it when something is made out of love.
-[Wordle was created for the developer's partner](https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html) because of her love for word games, and [Locket](https://www.fastcompany.com/90818702/how-locket-a-widget-built-by-a-guy-as-a-gift-to-his-girlfriend-became-an-apple-app-store-award-winner) was created as a way for the developer to keep in touch with his partner.
+* [Wordle was created for the developer's partner](https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html) because of her love for word games
+* [Locket](https://www.fastcompany.com/90818702/how-locket-a-widget-built-by-a-guy-as-a-gift-to-his-girlfriend-became-an-apple-app-store-award-winner) was created as a way for the developer to keep in touch with his partner
+* The basis of [ElasticSearch](https://devm.io/databases/elasticsearch-founder-interview-112677) was worked out when the creator wanted to create a cooking app for his wife who wanted to become a chef (Thanks Ben for telling me this!)

 I don't think that it is a coincidence that these apps filled a genuine need and were so well-designed and well-received by people.

 “I love you, look at what I made for you.
 You matter to me.
 I see you.”